***Notice to the Public***

 The Teasley-Holland House in Hartwell is a historic museum in a one-story Victorian style home that was built in 1880 by Isham Asbury Teasley.

-The 118-year old Hartwell Sun provides the community with news coverage of local government, social and recreation stories.
+The Hartwell Sun, the legal organ since it was established in 1876, provides the community with news coverage of local government, social and recreation stories.